OutSystems/docs-odc/src/eap/user-management/intro.md

 A custom organization role is any role that you create.
 You can create a new role, or you can duplicate an existing role and then make changes.
 At a minimum, you must give the role a new name and at least one permission.
 As soon as you add a role name and one permission, the **Create** button is available.

-From the **Create role** screen, within each section, such as **Deployment Management** > **Deploy apps** select the stage (Development, QA, or Production) for which you want to enable the permission.
+From the **Create role** screen, within each section, such as **Deployment Management** > **Deploy apps** select the stage such as Development or QA for which you want to enable the permission.
 You can always come back to this screen to adjust the permissions.

 ## End-user roles